 - Weekly or regularly scheduled meetings with the instructor to provide feedback. - End of semester meeting to review work and output/product for assessment and grade. - Other (specify):

 Required Signatures (Signatures indicate understanding and approval of this contract.)

 Student Date

 Supervising Instructor Date

-Date
+Director of Undergraduate Studies Date

 4) PUBH 497: Research Policy and Contract